shashankpritam/hugo-tufte/README.md

-# Project README
-Welcome to this incredibly versatile and potentially over-engineered project.
+Welcome to this incredibly versatile and potentially under-engineered project.
 If you've ever wanted to tweak, twist, or tinker with something until it either becomes something magnificent or breaks spectacularly, you're in the right place!

 ## Credits and Acknowledgments